jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

 Microcodes
 ==========

-* In several previous topics, it was observed that operations were performed by moving data around the system
+* In several previous topics, it was observed that instructions were performed by moving data around the system

     * Moving data around to different modules
     * Some modules output data, while others input

-* Consider the operation of loading data from some memory address into register A
+* Consider the instruction of loading data from some memory address into register A

     * Any of the 16 memory addresses could be used in this example, but ``15`` (``0b1111``) is used here

-* Think about the steps involved to perform this operation within the context of the ESAP system design
+* Think about the steps involved to perform this instruction within the context of the ESAP system design

     #.
 Load the value of the target memory address (``0b1111``) from the bus into the memory address register
     #.
 Output the value stored in RAM to the bus and input the value from the bus into register A